-Turn your fabulous recipe into a profitable business!
+Let us help you transform your recipe into a profitable business!

-The accelerator, located inside a renovated warehouse, is designed for use by farmers and cooperatives, start-up food companies, home-kitchen chef entrepreneurs and established small food businesses that want to grow their business to the next level.
-However, it also will be available to mid-size food companies, retail and food service companies and commercial users.
-It is hoped that future phases will include an alcohol-distillation machine and an HPP machine, a hyperbaric non-heat pressurization pasteurization process that will keep food, produce and juices fresher and safer for longer periods.
+The accelerator, located inside a renovated warehouse, is designed for use by farmers and cooperatives, startup food companies, home-kitchen chef entrepreneurs and established small food businesses that want to grow their business to the next level.
+However, it's also available to mid-size food companies, retail and food service companies and commercial users.
+We hope that future phases will include an alcohol-distillation machine and an HPP machine, a hyperbaric non-heat pressurization-pasteurization process that will keep food, produce and juices fresher and safer for longer periods.

 Immokalee, the second poorest municipality in Florida, was chosen as the location because it’s Collier County’s agricultural center.
-Immokalee is a federal Promise Zone – one of 22 high poverty areas nationally and the only one in Florida – and Collier County has been named a StrikeForce County, a USDA program that brings economic opportunities to high-poverty rural communities by helping leverage their assets.
+Immokalee is a federal Promise Zone – one of 22 high poverty areas nationally and the only one in Florida.
+Collier County also has been named a StrikeForce County, a USDA program that brings economic opportunities to high-poverty rural communities by helping leverage their assets.

 The locavore movement is growing nationwide and Immokalee is poised to grow its brand, Made @Immokalee.
 Local farmers and chef entrepreneurs often struggle to produce goods that require a certified commercial kitchen because they’re expensive to establish and maintain.
 But studies show shared commercial kitchens, such as the Florida Culinary Accelerator @ Immokalee, have positive impacts on the economy because all facets are affected – farmers, suppliers, marketers, printers, packagers, buyers, consumers and more.

-Our culinary accelerator will enable local chef entrepreneurs and food businesses to save on the high costs of commercial-grade equipment and pay-as-you-go kitchens that often restrict their ability to start or expand their food businesses.
-Our culinary accelerator will meet the regulatory standards of local, state, and federal agencies and its 18-month program will provide culinary and agribusiness entrepreneurs with culinary classes, financial, business, technical, marketing and food certification help, and other programs and services that are needed to give chef entrepreneurs a jump start in a competitive market.
+Our culinary accelerator will enable local chef entrepreneurs and food businesses save on the high costs of commercial-grade equipment and pay-as-you-go kitchens that often restrict their ability to start or expand their food businesses.
+Our culinary accelerator meets the regulatory standards of local, state, and federal agencies and our program provides culinary and agribusiness entrepreneurs with culinary classes, financial, business, technical, marketing and food certification help, as well as other programs and services needed to give chef entrepreneurs a jump start in a competitive market.

-We'll provide all the amenities and necessary licensing to help our participants overcome the challenges of complying with strict local, state and federal food safety regulations, while also ensuring safer products for consumers.
-Our members will have access to venture funds so they can see their culinary creations become a reality — and their food businesses expand and succeed.
+Our amenities and licensing help allows our members to overcome the challenges of complying with local, state and federal food safety regulations, while ensuring safer products for consumers.
+Our members will have the potential for venture funds so they can see their culinary creations become a reality — and their food businesses expand and succeed!

-So far, three-star Michelin-rated French Chef Christian Le Squer of Paris has signed a contract to work with our accelerator to help with a fundraiser dinner and judge an international competition to be mentored by Le Squer.
-He will mentor that chef in Immokalee and in Paris and help the chef create a product that will be solely made at the accelerator and marketed by Woodstock's Market.
+So far, three-star Michelin-rated French Chef Christian Le Squer of Paris has signed a contract to work with our accelerator to help with a fundraiser dinner and judge an international competition in which the winner will be mentored by Le Squer.
+He'll mentor that chef in Immokalee and in Paris and help that chef create a product that will be solely made at the accelerator and marketed by our Woodstock's Market.
 We're also negotiating with celebrity chef Art Smith about partnering with us, and several local chefs also have expressed interest.

 We hope the accelerator will be a true catalyst for Immokalee by helping local and Collier County residents, iTECH culinary arts students, the Boys and Girls Club of Collier County's Blue CanTEEN culinary program and chef entrepreneurs and food business owners to start or grow their food-related businesses.